 Statistics Show the Growth of Voice

-When reviewing the latest trends and statistics in voice search over the past several years, we can see the usage of smartphone assistants and smart speakers–such as Apple’s Siri, Amazon’s Alexa, and Google Home–has skyrocketed.
-Last year, Amazon’s Echo Dot was one of the most popular gifts of the holiday season.
+When reviewing the latest voice search trends and statistics over the past several years, we can see the popularity and usage of smartphone assistants and smart speakers—such as Apple’s Siri, Amazon’s Alexa, and Google Home—has skyrocketed.

 The rapidly rising adoption rate of digital voice assistants across the world has obviously made a significant impact on search trends and SEO.
 Just a couple years ago, voice search accounted for an incredibly small fraction of total searches worldwide.
 Today, we’re seeing more than 20 percent of all mobile searches being done by voice, with many predicting that half of all searches will be performed using voice search by 2020.